decision-making-mike/transport-company/README.md

 [completed-reads.txt](completed-reads.txt)

+## Update 8.
+Parameters.

+In this update I'm updating the script `database/create-tables.sql` with the creation of the table `parameters`, the script `database/insert-data.sql` with the generation and insertion of data for that table, and the script `database/show-sample-data.bash` with the showing of the data in that table (should it be "the showing", not "showing"?).

 ## Update 7.
 Vehicles.
 The script `database/show-sample-data.bash`.

 In this update I'm updating the script `database/create-tables.sql` with the creation of the table `vehicles`, and the script `database/insert-data.sql` with the generation and insertion of data for that table.